 The DCU department publishes the Tilburg Papers in Culture Studies and hosts the research center Babylon (director Prof. dr. J. Blommaert).
-Research and education are linked in the unique and exciting electronic forum Diggit Magazine (editor-in-chief Dr. I. Maly), a platform for discussion and for the sharing of knowledge and perspectives .
+Research and education are linked in the unique and exciting electronic forum Diggit Magazine (editor-in-chief Dr. I. Maly), which is an important platform for discussion and the sharing of knowledge and perspectives .

-A substantial part of the research of the department is funded through external grants, such as Jenny Slatman’s Vici project, Sanneke de Haan’s Veni project, a number of NWO projects by Mirjam van Reisen, and several PhD projects (NWO PhDs in the Humanities), as well as projects funded by societal organizations and governing bodies (e.g. a foundation for the promotion of reading, the Province of South Holland, and the Expat Center Eindhoven) .
+A substantial part of the research of the department is funded through external grants, such as Jenny Slatman’s Vici project on Mind and Body, Sanneke de Haan’s Veni project on Authenticity, and several PhD projects (NWO promoties in de GW) and ZONMW projects, as well as projects funded by Stichting Lezen, Provincie Zuid-Holland and Expat Center Eindhoven .

 DCU is responsible for a flourishing teaching program in Culture Studies (BA and MA).
 Specializations in the program are:

 - BA Online Culture: Art in the Public Sphere, Global Communication, Digital Media, Teacher Dutch Language (Universitaire Lerarenopleiding Nederlands).

 - MA Culture Studies: Online Culture; Health Humanities, Management of Cultural Diversity; Children’s Literature (Jeugdliteratuur) which is connected to an Erasmus Mundus Program with other European Universities.
 As of September 2020, two new MA tracks will be launched: Digital Culture Studies, and Art & Media Studies.
 Digital Culture Studies focuses on digitalization, human behavior and new social practices.
 Art & Media Studies focuses on new media and artistic (fundamentally critical) practices in the digital public sphere.